lukestein/tfhtech/raspberrypi/README.md

 # Raspberry Pi Video Swiss Army Knife

+My goal is to set up a single Raspberry Pi 4 to receive/play video out to HDMI from a variety of sources.

 ## Basic setup

-1. Use Raspberry Pi Imager to install Raspberry Pi OS (default) on a MicroSD card
+1. Use Raspberry Pi Imager to install Raspberry Pi OS (default) on a MicroSD card.
-2. Insert the MicroSD card in to the Pi, and attach a keyboard/mouse (via USB) and a display (via HDMI using the Micro HDMI port next to the Micro USB power port).
+2. Insert the MicroSD card into the Pi, and attach a keyboard/mouse (via USB) and a display (via HDMI using the Micro HDMI port closer to the Micro USB power port).
 Power up the Pi using a high-quality power supply to the Micro USB power port.
 3. As prompted by the GUI, set
   - location settings
   - password